 6) Overpaid for Property

-The city paid eight times more than the fair-market-value for some of the property purchased by ignoring their own land use regulations which resulted in a higher valuation.
+The city paid eight times more than the fair-market-value for some of the property and ignoring their own land-use regulations which resulted in an inflated valuation.

 7) Give and Take